Lqp1/gentoo-overlay/README.md

 # to update this overlay only
 $ sudo emaint sync -r lqp1

-# to update a manifest
+# to update a manifest and push
-$ repoman manifest
+$ pkgdev manifest
+$ git add ...
+$ pkgdev commit
+$ pkgdev push -n

 ```